 Licensed Psychologist, PSY 16823

 Dr. Dan Peters is co-founder and Executive Director of the Summit Center.
 Dr. Peters has devoted his career to the assessment and treatment of children, adolescents, and families, specializing in overcoming worry and fear, learning differences such as dyslexia, and issues related to giftedness and twice-exceptionality.
 He is passionate about helping parents and teachers to better engage children in the classroom, at home, and in life, so that they can realize their full potential.
-Dr. Peters serves on the California Association for the Gifted (CAG) Advisory Board, the Supporting Emotional Needs of Gifted (SENG) Editorial Board, the Advisory Board for the 2e Center for Research and Professional Development at Bridges Academy, and as Co-Chair of the Assessments of Giftedness Special Interest Group of the National Association of Gifted Children (NAGC).
+Dr. Peters serves on the California Association for the Gifted (CAG) Advisory Board, the Supporting Emotional Needs of Gifted (SENG) Editorial Board, the Editorial Board for the 2e Newsletter, the Advisory Board for the 2e Center for Research and Professional Development at Bridges Academy, and as Co-Chair of the Assessments of Giftedness Special Interest Group of the National Association of Gifted Children (NAGC).
 He speaks regularly at state and national conferences and writes articles on topics related to parenting, learning differences, and education.
 Dr. Peters is author of Make Your Worrier a Warrior: A Guide to Conquering Your Child’s Fears (Great Potential Press, 2013), and the companion book for children, From Worrier to Warrior: A Guide to Conquering Your Fears.
 In addition, he is co-author (with Dr. Susan Daniels) of Raising Creative Kids (Great Potential Press, 2013).
 Dr. Peters is a regular blogger on Huffington Post.com and Psychology Today.
 He is also co-founder of Camp Summit, a sleep-over summer camp for gifted youth.

 Susan Daniels, Ph.D.